Software Development

 Version control

 The prof of the MIT design course with a grad student created gitless.com see this research page.
-Read how they audited the conceptual design of Git and found things like staging were confusing.
-If you still want git resources then try MIT's version control lecture from it's course The Missing Semester of Your CS Education or read 'Git for Hackers.
+Read how they audited the conceptual design of git and found things like staging were confusing.
+If you still want git resources then try MIT's version control lecture from it's course The Missing Semester of Your CS Education or read 'Git for Hackers'.

 OSS contributing

-If you want to make a Pull Request or PR to an open source project hosted on Github this git workflow explains how it's properly done.
+If you want to make a Pull Request or PR to an open source project hosted on Github this workflow explains how it's properly done.

 The GNU/FOSS way uses Savannah as a github GUI replacement for example here is a patch but all the work is done in plain text using a traditional mailing list style of attaching files and people vote/review it.
+Richard Stallman's ideology of free software means no corp can use this software to lock you in their prison and you will get more contributors to help you because whatever you're doing can't be undermined by some proprietary fork.
+See software licenses below.

 Freelancing locally